10 Facebook Live Best Practices to Boost Engagement and Reach

 The Denver Broncos posted a behind-the-scenes look at Super Bowl 50, exclusively on Facebook Live.

 Show a special event.
-Let followers be part of the action, even when they can’t attend in person.
+Let followers join in on the action from their mobile device, even when they can’t attend in person.
 Watching a live event video boosts brand favorability by 63 percent, and live events are the most popular content type among our survey respondents, streamed by 76 percent.

 This may include events normally reserved for partners and industry insiders, such as panel appearances at conferences and trade shows.
 You could stream an interactive unboxing event when a new product is released, or an explainer on your solution’s latest features.